ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-22-tagalog-gold-standard.md

 data might translate poorly to longer documents as the *context* of an entity is lost.
 For example, articles (*ang*, *si*, *ang mga*) can point to a noun phrase and give clues if it's a person or organization.
 However, WikiANN can still be useful.
-We can use it to train a model for bootstrapping our annotations.
+We can use it to train a model for bootstrapping our annotations:

 ![](/assets/png/tagalog-gold-standard/wikiann.png){:width="650px"}
 {:style="text-align: center;"}